Thomascountz/thomascountz/_posts/2018-11-18-2d-coordinate-fromes-matplotlib.md

 # Rotation

 Rotation is a linear transformation of the affine variety.
-Affine transformations are, generally speaking, tranfomations where:
+Affine transformations are, generally speaking, transformations where:

   - Straight lines remain straight
   - The origin stays fixed

 Rotation, in terms of a coordinate frame, is a circular movement about an axis such that the axes remain orthogonal to one another.

-To calculate the rotation of of a vector derived from an angle, `θ` and in relation to a coordinate frame, we use a _rotation matrix_ and perform matrix-vector mutiplication.
+To calculate the rotation of of a vector derived from an angle, `θ` and in relation to a coordinate frame, we use a _rotation matrix_ and perform matrix-vector multiplication.

 We can apply the rotation matrix on the vectors, `x̂` and `ŷ` to described a new coordinate frame _in relation to_ the original coordinate frame.